A first-order method for nonconvex-nonconcave minimax problems under a local Kurdyka-Lojasiewicz condition: Introduction

 The rest of this paper is organized as follows.
 Subsection~\ref{subsec:notation} introduces the notation, terminology, and assumptions used throughout the paper.
-In Section~\ref{sec:Holder}, we establish a local H\"{o}lder smoothness property of the maximal function.
-Section~\ref{sec:subsolver} presents a proximal gradient method for minimizing functions that satisfy the KL property.
+In Section~\ref{sec:Holder}, we establish a local generalized H\"{o}lder smoothness property of the maximal function.
+Section~\ref{sec:subsolver} presents a proximal gradient method for minimizing functions that satisfy a local KL property.
 In Section~\ref{sec:FOD}, we propose an inexact proximal gradient method for solving problem~\eqref{intro_problem} and analyze its complexity.
 Section~\ref{sec:Numerical} presents preliminary numerical results illustrating the performance of the proposed method.
-Finally, we provide the proof of the main results in Section \ref{sec:proof}.
+In Section~\ref{sec:proof}, we provide the proof of the main results.
+Finally, we make some concluding remarks in Section~\ref{sec:concluding}.